 “A Welcoming Front Porch”

 Under his guidance, the school grew into a women’s college and received state funding, moving to its permanent home on a large, picturesque campus in Rock Hill, South Carolina, in 1895.
-The college expanded its mission over time, becoming coeducational in 1974 and gaining university status in 1992, and today is a comprehensive higher education institution with nearly 6,000 students.
+The college expanded its mission over time, becoming coeducational in 1974 and gaining university status in 1992.
+Today, it is a comprehensive higher education institution with nearly 6,000 students.

 Museum-quality exhibits in the university’s new Morgan-Holcombe Alumni Center at the Stewart House chronicle the university’s rich history, to the delight of those who lived some of its stories as well as those who are just discovering them—starting at the entrance hall in the house.